yaxinzhenge/yaxinzhenge.github.io/_pages/about.md

 - Cleaned and verified historical data in R; created visualizations and spatial maps in ArcGIS Pro.

-# 🎓 Scholarships & Awards
+# 🎓 Scholarships and Awards
 - **Student Leader Scholarship**, ANU _(2024 & 2025)_
 - **Summer Research Program Scholarship**, University of Adelaide _(2023)_